aidyp/adp/content/post/passwords.md

 Seems perfect.
 All you have to remember is the rule, and then every time you visit the website you can reconstruct your password on the fly.
 As long as the rule is sufficiently complex, there's no way an attacker could guess your rule.

 Maybe.
 There's no guarantee that your idea is unique.
 Your carefully crafted rule might be something an attacker has (1) already thought of or (2) encountered it before in another victim.
 As we saw earlier, once attackers have discovered a rule, they can easily leverage it in an attack.

+A good litmus test for a rule is, if I tell someone else about the rule, does it make my password vulnerable?

 #### write them down